Employee Vs Contractor: Differences, Advantages & Disadvantages

 8) Work Execution

-Employees need to perform their day-to-day duties and task themselves, they can’t ask someone else to do the work on their behalf.
+Employees need to perform their day-to-day duties and tasks themselves, they can’t ask someone else to do the work on their behalf.
 On the other hand, contractors can outsource and exchange their work.
 They can ask their subordinates to do their work.

 After going through these differences, you have understood that the responsibilities of an employer differ based on the persons they work with, in many ways.
 However, some legal duties, like health and safety apply to both.